notcamelcase01/ImageMeasure/README.md

 ### Calibration

-To estimate distane in image we need to map points in image to real world.
+To estimate distance in image we need to map points in image to real world.
 We use concept of [homography](https://docs.opencv.org/4.x/d9/dab/tutorial_homography.html), which is backbone of this application.
-In short to map image to real world we place 6 points with knowin relative distance on ground and take a image, in that image using image processing we detect those points and get their **image** coordiantes in pixel.
+In short, to map image to real world we place 6 points with know relative distance on ground and take a image, in that image using image processing we detect those points and get their **image** coordiantes in pixel.
 Since we know their relative distances we can have a real life coordinate corresponding to each pixel cooridinate in image that allows us to create a Homography MAP.
-Which is a matrix(2nd order tensor)  allowing us transform vectors in image to real world.
+Which is a matrix(2nd order tensor) allowing us transform coordinates in image to real world.

 The points are placed on black **calibration sheet** to enhance contrast. algorithm works in three steps show below